keithpenney/pypond/README.md

 - Support for +/- infinity octaves (rather than 0-9 only).
 - Support for multi-flat, multi-sharp notes (i.e. C###)
 - Messy, but ultimately accurate notes in a given key/scale
-- Addded key awareness, complete with choosing the correct enharmonic equivalent.
+- Added key awareness, complete with choosing the correct enharmonic equivalent.
+- Added inclusion of key signature, clef, and time signature

 Cheers,
 Keith